Charleston Skyline in 1901 (Top) and 1951 (Bottom,) Charleston, W. Va.

 "Cartons of butter being loaded onto supply truck as part of revamped food distribution program emphasized by President Kennedy under Executive Order Number 1.
 Butter will be taken to distribution center and given to needy persons."

-Salvation Army Food Distribution, Charleston, W. Va.
+29. Salvation Army Supply Truck Being Loaded at Warehouse, Charleston, W. Va.

 "Members of the Charleston Salvation Army (right) distribute food to the needy, made available under the U.S. Department of Agriculture's increased food distribution plan.
 Canned pork and gravy, dried beans, dried eggs, and peanut butter have been added to the other abundant foods being distributed in areas where needs are pressing, particularly in areas of high unemployment."
 USDA office of information photograph.